Homicide Defense Attorney

 The homicide defense process follows the same basic steps as any criminal defense process.
 It starts with a meeting between you and your homicide defense attorney in which you share any documents pertaining to your case, including police reports.
 Then, your attorney will review those documents to search for any obvious defenses.

 Next is discovery.
 During this phase, the defense and prosecution share information and argue what is and is not admissible during the trial.
-The prosecutor has a legal requirement to provide any exculpatory evidence.
+The prosecutor has a legal requirement to provide exculpatory evidence.
 Examples include:

 - Any agreement made by the prosecution during plea negotiations